 Some of the main advantages of ETFs include:

-- Flexibility: ETFs can be bought & sold throughout the day on stock exchanges, allowing investors to quickly respond to changing market conditions.
+- Flexibility: ETFs are flexible and easy to trade.
+ETFs can be bought & sold throughout the day on stock exchanges, allowing investors to quickly respond to changing market conditions.

 - Transparency: ETFs are required to disclose their holdings on a daily basis, which can give investors a better understanding of the underlying assets in the fund.